'Moore's Law' For Carbon Would Defeat Global Warming

 And then on the eighth day, Al Gore proclaimed that there shall be unicorns and happiness, for a true believers.

-It Doesn't Work That Way (Score:2, Insightful)
+It Doesn't Work That Way (Score:3, Insightful)

 Re:It Doesn't Work That Way (Score:4, Informative)